Site logo

 “Work with property owners, State, Friends of Shetucket, and others to acquire additional open space parcels and/or conservation easements along the Shetucket River with the goal to create a trail from Baltic Village to the Sprague Land Preserve that includes handicapped access, exercise equipment, art, education, parking, and river access.”

-In January 2022, the Sprague Land Preserve was expanded with the purchase of the 66.36 acre Monar/Peltier property near the Mukluk section through which they aim to add another trail!
+In January 2022, the Sprague Land Preserve was expanded with the purchase of the 66.36 acre Monar/Peltier property near the Mukluk section through which they have added another trail!

 TrailForks - Mountain Biking Sprague Land Preserve